turnerlabs/shipit-api/API_REFERENCE.md

 - description: Boolean, if true then monitoring of this Shipment Environment will be setup.
 - requirement: must be a valid boolean

+iamRole
+- type:        String
+- required:    false
+- description: IAM ARN to be assumed by the container for permissions to cloud resources
+- requirement: must be a valid ARN

 ```